pachyderm/pachyderm/examples/joins/README.md

     ]
     },
     ```
-1. Preview all the datums created by the pipeline again:
+1. Preview all the datums again:

     In the `examples/joins` directory, run:
     ```shell